Curiosity11770/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/practice_with_github.md

 - ???

+Once you write down your names,
+1) go back to GitHub Desktop:
+2) add a summary of your changes
+3) commit them
+4) push them
-Once you write down your names, go back to GitHub Desktop, add a summary of your changes, commit, and push them Go to the GitHub site https://github.com/Curiosity11770/ftc_app Make sure your changes to this document are visible to you
+5) Go to the GitHub site https://github.com/Curiosity11770/ftc_app
+6) Make sure your changes to this document are visible to you
+7) Have an amazing week!

 # If you have questions you can email